toreanjoel/tunneld/README.md

 Sentinel is built for users who:
 - Want **control without overhead**
 - Don’t trust routers with limited UIs or poor security
-- Prefer a node-driven setup over traditional home lab models
+- Prefer a instance-driven setup over traditional home lab models
 - Value speed, clarity, and privacy — with zero reliance on third parties

 ---